openhab/openhab-addons/addons/binding/org.openhab.binding.networkcameramotiondetection/README.md

 # Network Camera Motion Detection Binding

 This binding integrates large number of network cameras which can send image to FTP server when motion or sound is detected.
 Binding acts as a FTP server.
-Images are not saved to file system, therefore binding shouldn't cause any problems on flash based devices.
+Images are not saved to file system, therefore binding shouldn't cause any problems on flash based openHAB installations.

 ## Supported Things